Cuauhtlatoatzin/indigenous-peoples-history/README.md

 This is an attempt at documenting a full chronology of the so called "Americas" since the first settlement up to 250000 years ago.
 Below is a timeline for the entire continent not constrained to any particular modern day country -- because modern day country borders are completely artificial and lifeless.
 They take no account of how people live on the geography of the Earth, they were established by colonization by extractive empire which set the course for the destruction of countless ecosystems and ways of life.

+Any Wikipedia articles are placeholders until more research is done to gather primary and secondary sources.

 ## Overview of Current Lands of Indigenous People

 The [Native Land](https://native-land.ca/) web app is currently what seems to best represent the boundaries of indigenous nations.
 However, as it says on it's disclaimer -- it's not actually authoritative, nor does it actually necessarily represent the boundaries at any particular time in history.